 EDUCATION SUPPORT PROGRAM (ESP)

-We are the people of Vision 2040 Resource Centre (V40RC).
-Vision 2040 Resource Centre is a Christian-based non-denominational Organization, founded by a team of Christians Social Entrepreneurs in 2012 in Kamwenge District Uganda.
+We are the people of Uganda Vision Resource Centre (UVRC).
+Uganda Vision Resource Centre is a Christian-based non-denominational Organization, founded by a team of Christians Social Entrepreneurs in 2012 in Kamwenge District Uganda.
 We work in Kamwenge District where our organization is registered as a Community Based Organization (CBO).
-Among various programs implemented at V40RC we have the Education Support Program (ESP) aimed at facilitating schools, communities and families to ensure success in learning of the children.
+Among various programs implemented at UVRC we have the Education Support Program (ESP) aimed at facilitating schools, communities and families to ensure success in learning of the children.

 What we believe in/our motivation toward education development